harshgalba/handwritten-math-recognition/README.md

 -   **Validation Accuracy**: ~68.0%
 -   **Final Test Accuracy**: **68.04%**

+To ensure the model's performance was robust and not dependent on a single data split, a **10-fold cross-validation** was performed.
+The model was trained and evaluated 10 times on different subsets of the data.

+-   **Average 10-Fold Cross-Validation Accuracy**: **67.80%**

-The close alignment between validation and test accuracy indicates that the model is generalizing well and is not significantly overfit.
+The consistent accuracy across multiple folds demonstrates that the model generalizes well to unseen data.
 ---